U.S. Government Bond Yields Rise

 "We've got a body of work from this current Fed composition that indicates a certain monetary policy path, and while it could certainly be impacted by new introductions to the voting body, ultimately they're going to be driven by their dual mandate," said Bill Northey, chief investment officer for the Private Client Group of U.S. Bank.
 "It's not something we're anticipating will take a material departure from its current path."

-Meanwhile, a growing consensus that the Fed will raise rates in December continued to send yields on shorter-term debt higher.
-The yield on the two-year U.S. Treasury note, which tends to be more sensitive to interest-rate expectations, was recently at 1.567%, according to Tradeweb, compared with 1.550% on Tuesday -- its highest level since October 2008.
+Meanwhile, a growing consensus the Fed will raise rates in December continued to send yields on shorter-term debt higher.
+The yield on the two-year U.S. Treasury note, which tends to be more sensitive to interest-rate expectations, settled at 1.563%-- around a nine-year high -- compared with 1.550% on Tuesday.

 Write to Akane Otani at akane.otani@wsj.com